Murtagy/blog/content/simple_code_polymorphism.md

 ...

 ```
-So we may keep the original switch statements and functions despite the reasons listed in the book :
+So we may keep the original switch statements and functions despite the reasons listed in the book:
 - an emloyee may have multiple pay_types, e.g. an employee is both on salary and has the commission from sales;
 - the functionality of accounting is placed in a single accounting file;
 - we do not make the Employee master of it's own payroll.
 Which both matches business needs and is easier to navigate the concepts.

 Polymophism is a hint that we are putting a certain behaviour onto the object, while it might not be cohesive enough to the object and might have a great dependency on context around it.